 Screen reader demonstration

-Watch the video below for a demonstration of how a screen reader works as it interacts with various elements on a website.
+Watch the video below for a demonstration of how a screen reader interacts with various elements on a website.

 (Note: this website has accessibility problems, however, the video still provides a good overview of what it’s like to navigate a website with a screen reader.)